Bayesian open games: General open games

 \subsection{The tensor of open games}

-Again, the heursistic for defining the tensor of open games is much as it was for concrete open games.
+Again, the heuristic for defining the tensor of open games is much as it was for concrete open games.
 We will first formalise the notion of `local context' for tensored general open games.

 \begin{definition}[Local contexts for tensor composition] Define the \textit{left local context function}

 by

 Define the \textit{right local context function}